 This rating category consists of properties for mining, exploration or prospecting purposes.
 The object of the rate for this category is to reflect the impact on utilisation of rural infrastructure (compared to pastoral) by heavy transport and associated higher traffic volumes.
 Also, these properties have access to all other services and facilities provided by the Shire.
 This category is rated higher than UV-Commercial due to the higher road infrastructure maintenance costs to the Shire from frequent heavy vehicle use over extensive lengths of Shire roads throughout the year.
-This category is expected to contribute 0.62% of the total rates to be raised for 2022/23.
+The rate in the dollar for this category is 1591% higher than the UV-Rural base rate.
+This category contains 0.8% of all properties within the Shire, accounting for 0.4% of total property value, and is expected to contribute 0.71% of the total rates to be raised for 2023/24.